asiduki/CODEFUSION_/Udit/CodeFusion-dev/README.md

-# CodeFusion : Realtime Collaborative Code Editor
+# DevNest : Realtime Collaborative Code Editor

 ## Introduction

 Are you tired of sending code snippets back and forth, struggling to debug and collaborate with your team?
 Look no further!
-CodeFusion is here to revolutionize the way you code together.
+DevNest is here to revolutionize the way you code together.
 This powerful and intuitive collaborative code editor is designed to empower developers, and teams to work seamlessly in real-time, regardless of their location.
-With CodeFusion, you can code together, debug together, and ship faster, together.
+With DevNest, you can code together, debug together, and ship faster, together.

 ## Features